DownRangeStudios/RadialIndicator/README.md

  Basic usage of this module consists of how to use it to apply the default indicator to a target.

- Advanced usage of this module consists of creating custom styles and the specific properties of individual indicators.
+ Advanced usage of this module consists of creating custom styles and editing the specific properties of individual indicators.

 **Basic Usage**:<br/>
 1. Require the RadialIndicator module in your code, i.e.: require(game.ReplicatedStorage.RadialIndicator)<br/>